zhouyl/flowblade/docs/components/disclosure/accordion-item.md

 | `disabled` | `boolean` | `false` | Disabled state |

 AccordionItem also supports all common style props for flexible styling.

+### Style Props

+AccordionItem supports all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).

 ## Examples